 Hi, I'm Tami, a Midwestern country girl raised at the edge of the Appalachian foothills.
-In 2008, I married my college sweetheart, Charlie.
-We live in the Buckeye state and work together at our small business, coaching people in exercise and wellness.
-We're mostly family-focused homebodies, but when we travel, we enjoy lounging by a lake or kicking up red dirt in the American Southwest.
+I'm married to my college sweetheart, Charlie.
+We coach people in exercise, nutrition, and wellness.

 When I was 17, bullying changed my life forever.
-It created a mess in my mind and shook my identity.
-Twenty years later, what happened to me in school still impacts me, but it no longer controls me (learn more about the book I’m writing).
-I am not defined by the hurtful things people did or by the mistakes I made defending myself.
-Others’ approval doesn’t dictate my value.
-My worth is in Jesus, who taught me to forgive my enemies and move forward in love.
+It created a mess in my mind and shook my identity until I learned that my worth is in Jesus, who taught me to forgive my enemies and move forward in love.

 Although we may never meet in person, I value you just the same and care about your growth.
 I hope we can be friends.
 God led you here, so don’t hesitate to reach out.
 I’d love to hear your story and pray for you.